a360-starpack/starpack/README.md

 The command, `starpack deploy`, takes in a path, either a directory or `starpack.yaml` in order to deploy your packaged model.
 If given a path, the assumption is made that the contents should be uploaded to the Engine, the YAML should be parsed for any packaging information, and finally, the deployment should be processed.
-If given just a starpack.yaml, only the deploy step will be run, with the assumption that the other steps have already been run previously.
+If given just a starpack.yaml, only the `deployment` step will be run, with the assumption that the other steps have already been run previously.

+### Engine

+There are several

+#### Start

+The command, `starpack engine start`, is used to ensure the Starpack Engine is running or force the creation of a new container.

+Finally, if you pass the `--force` or `-F` flags, you will force the deletion of any existing Starpack Engines and create a new Docker container for the Engine.

+#### Terminate

+The command, `starpack engine terminate`, is used to spin down any existing Starpack Engines running on your local machine.
+Additionally, the `--all` or `-A` flag can be passed to additionally delete any existing Docker Volumes and associated data from your machine.